choffee/yhs-logo-3d/README.md

 These are made using the logo at https://github.com/tomwardill/york-hack-space

+The main file is logo.scad everything else is included from there.

 You should be able to export them to STL then print as they are for about 50 pence coin size.